caituo27/caituo27.github.io/_posts/2023/09/2023-09-15-using-css-masks-to-solve-common-design-problems.md

 -webkit-mask-image
 ```

 But since I'm using Autoprefixer it makes it so that I don't need to do this.
-Jjust one thing to note as you're adding masks in your own projects.
+Just one thing to note as you're adding masks in your own projects.

 Here's the final working example: